-With proven oil reserves of about six billion barrels as
+With proven oil reserves of about six billion barrels as of

-of 2023, Mexico is one of the world's largest oil producers (see p.
-5 of Economics and Resources).
-In 2022, Mexico's total oil production was nearly 2 million barrels-per-day (b/d), while its refineries processed 815,790 b/d.
+2023, Mexico is one of the world's largest oil producers (see Economics and Resources).
+In 2023, Mexico's total oil production was nearly 2.1 million barrels-per-day (b/d), while its refineries processed 792,000 b/d.
 Mexico imports natural gas, relying on pipelines from Texas to meet its demand of nine billion cu-ft-per-day.
-In 2021, petroleum products and natural gas each comprised about 43% of Mexico's primary energy consumption, followed by renewables (10%), coal (3%), and nuclear (2%).
+In 2024, petroleum products and natural gas each comprised about 69% of Mexico's primary electricity generation, followed by renewables (22%), coal (6%), and nuclear (13%).